obartra/3d/projects/chess/README.md

 ### 3D Printing Process

-I wanted them to feel heavy, so I printed them with a full infill.
-I used a small (0.12mm) layer height to capture the small details from the model as well as possible.
+To achieve the best results, I used a small layer height of 0.12mm to capture small details.
+The pieces are printed solid, making them heavier and more durable.

 It took a couple of iterations to figure out how to best print them; some, like the king and the bishop, printed better without supports.
 Others, like the queen (for the cone) and the knight (for the halo), needed them.